nobleenia/portfolio-website-html-css-javascript/README.md

-# Noble A. Eluwah - Portfolio Website
+# Portfolio Website - Template

 ## Overview

-This is a professional portfolio website for **Noble A. Eluwah**, showcasing projects, skills, certifications, and career highlights.
-The website features a clean, responsive design, smooth animations, and an interactive **Memory Card Game** to entertain users and demonstrate JavaScript skills.
+This is a professional portfolio website **template**, showcasing projects, skills, certifications, and career highlights.
+The website features a clean, responsive design, smooth animations.

 --------------------------------------------------------------------------------------------------------------------------------------------------